Geonovum/IMX-LineageModel/Keuzes.md

     }
 }
 </pre>
-When multiple source data elements are used this would result in multiple `"wasInformedBy": { ... }` statements within the `"wasGeneratedBy":{ ... }` element.
+When multiple source data items are used this would result in multiple `"wasInformedBy": { ... }` statements within the `"wasGeneratedBy":{ ... }` element.

 #### Summary

 The requirements are reflected in the model by introducing the following concepts:

-- **Data element**
+- **Data item**
-      - "orchestrated data element" for req 1
+      - "orchestrated data item" for req 1
-      - "source data element" for req 2.
+      - "source data item" for req 2.

       In order to be able to talk about them.

 - **Orchestration Activity**
-      - Property Mapping execution and property path execution for req 3
+      - Property Mapping execution and propertyMapping execution for req 3

       In order to describe that orchestration took place.

-- **Registry** for req 4.
+- **Data source** for req 4.

       In order to decribe where source data is retrieved from and thus can be found.

 - **Mapping element**
-      -  Property Mapping and property path for req 5.
+      -  Property Mapping and path for req 5.

-      In order to precisely indicate what rules were applied to the source data to derive the orchestrated data.
+      In order to precisely indicate what rules were applied to the source data to derive the orchestrated data item(s).

 In short: